Itvisors/mendix-DataTables/README.md

 - _Visible only_ - Export visible columns only
 - _Export config attribute_ - Export configuration attribute
 - _Export XPath attribute_ - Export XPath constraint attribute
+- _Export microflow_ - The microflow that does the actual export, receives the context object.
 - _Export button type_ - Button type, the same as normal Mendix buttons.
 - _Export button class_ - Optional.
 Specify class(es) to be put on the button
 - _Export button glyphicon classes_ - Optional.
 Glyphicon classes, like __glyphicon glyphicon-edit__